qubbit/argonaut/README.md

 About
 -----

-This application lets you to add multiple testing environments(hosts where the applications can be deployed) and applications, and allows logged in users to create a reservation for testing apps in the specified testing environment for a period of time.
+This application has a *very* specific use, to let you reserve testing environments for your apps while working with multiple apps and testing environments.
+It's well-suited for organizations that use the microservice architecture with separate testing, integration and production environments.
+It lets you add multiple testing environments and applications, and allows logged in users to create a reservation for testing apps in the specified testing environment for a period of time.

-Web sockets are used to facilitate real-time update when a user reserves or releases an application and app.
+Web sockets are used to facilitate real-time updates when users reserve or release an environment

+Feature in the work is to add support for multiple teams, where a team can own a set of environments and applications.

 Configuration
 -------------